AmaurX/Kilobot-simArgos-and-real/README.md

      - The config files in simulation_config/generated_configs
 - The .hex files needed for real kilobots are in build/behaviors_real

-**TODO** : install step : create a install folder, that would only contain dynamic libs and the above files.

 ### Launching a simulation
 Steps: